AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-ac-forms.md

 ---
 title: Creating Adobe Campaign Forms in AEM
-seo-title: Creating Adobe Campaign Forms in AEM
 description: AEM lets you create and use forms that interact with Adobe Campaign on your website.
-Specific fields can be inserted into your forms and mapped to the Adobe Campaign database.
-seo-description: AEM lets you create and use forms that interact with Adobe Campaign on your website.
 Specific fields can be inserted into your forms and mapped to the Adobe Campaign database.
 uuid: 7b1028f3-268a-4d4d-bc9f-acd176f5ef3d
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES